 Located in South East Asia; India is a country that has been blessed with exotic cities and diverse landscapes, unique cultures, flavorful food and so much more.
 It has increasingly become a popular tourist destination and is said to attract millions of tourists from all over the world.
 The attractions it offers will fascinate visitors and will keep them thoroughly occupied.
 Thus, choosing just ten of them is no easy feat.
-This list therefore consists of some World Heritage Sites and some of our personal favorites, as well as attractions known to draw in Muslims.
+This list, therefore, consists of some World Heritage Sites and some of our personal favorites, as well as attractions are known to draw in Muslims.

 You shouldn’t be surprised that the Taj Mahal is the first on our list!
 This beautiful white marble mausoleum was built by Mughal emperor Shah Jahan in memory of his wife, Mumtaz Mahal.
-It is not only one of the finest examples of Mughal architecture, but is also a UNESCO World Heritage Site.
+It is not only one of the finest examples of Mughal architecture but is also a UNESCO World Heritage Site.

-Located on the island of Jag Niwas in Lake Pichola is the 83 roomed, 5-star luxury hotel; Lake Palace.
+Located on the island of Jag Niwas in Lake Pichola is the 83-roomed, 5-star luxury hotel; Lake Palace.
 Constructed by Maharana Jai Singh II in 1746 as a royal summer palace, Lake Palace is said to be one of the most beautiful palaces in the world.
-It is home to numerous courtyards, stunning fountains and gardens, and is renowned for its breathtaking architecture and views.
+It is home to numerous courtyards, stunning fountains, and gardens, and is renowned for its breathtaking architecture and views.

 Also located in Agra is another UNESCO World Heritage site; the Agra Fort.
 This 16th-century Mughal monument is also known as the Red Fort and is situated about two and a half kilometers away from the Taj Mahal.
 Within this red sandstone fortress, visitors will find the imperial city of the Mughal rulers.